New USDA Law Prioritizes Industry Profits Over Pigs’ Lives

 DEROGATION OF DUTY: Despite this widespread opposition, and in utter disregard of the concerns raised by animal protection groups in particular, the agency pushed the proposal through.
 It wasn’t even shy about its motive, stating: “This increase in line speed is synonymous with an increase in industrial efficiency.”
 The agency seems entirely indifferent to the fate of the thousands of additional hogs whose throats will be cut while fully conscious.
 This is a direct derogation of its responsibility to ensure compliance with the HMSA.

 IMPROPER STUNNING: One can expect the instances of improper stunning described above to increase along with the line speeds.
-Most hog slaughter operations in the U.S. attempt to carry out the mandate of the HMSA by shooting each animal in the forehead with a “captive-bolt” pistol prior cutting their throat.
+Many hog slaughter operations in the U.S. attempt to carry out the mandate of the HMSA by shooting each animal in the forehead with a “captive-bolt” pistol prior cutting their throat.
 However, as countless undercover investigations at hog slaughter plants have documented, this process routinely fails.